Umlaut (diacritic): Borrowing of German umlaut notation

 In Luxembourgish (Lëtzebuergesch), ä and ë represent stressed [æ] and [ə] (schwa) respectively.
 The letters ü and ö do not occur in native Luxembourgish words, but at least the former is common in words borrowed from standard German.

 When Turkish switched from the Arabic to the Latin alphabet in 1928, it adopted a number of diacritics borrowed from various languages, including ü and ö from German (probably reinforced by their use in languages like Swedish, Hungarian, etc.).
-These Turkish graphemes represent sounds similar to their respective values in German (see Turkish alphabet).
+These Turkish graphemes represent sounds similar to their respective values in German.
+They are regarded as separate letters in the Turkish alphabet, following the respective non-umlauted letters o and u.

 As the borrowed diacritic has lost its relationship to Germanic i-mutation, they are in some languages considered independent graphemes, and cannot be replaced with ae, oe, or ue as in German.
 In Estonian and Finnish, for example, these latter diphthongs have independent meanings.
 Even some Germanic languages, such as Swedish (which does have a transformation analogous to the German umlaut, called omljud), treat them always as independent letters.
 In collation, this means they have their own positions in the alphabet, for example at the end ("A–Ö" or "A–Ü", not "A–Z") as in Swedish, Estonian and Finnish, which means that the dictionary order is different from German.
 The transformations ä → ae and ö → oe can, therefore, be considered less appropriate for these languages, although Swedish and Finnish passports use the transformation to render ö and ä (and å as aa) in the machine-readable zone.
 In contexts of technological limitation, e.g. in English based systems, Swedes can either be forced to omit the diacritics or use the two letter system.